Pentagon to co-operate with Trump impeachment inquiry, Esper says

 The impeachment inquiry has also obtained text messages sent between top US officials in the region.
 In one message, a senior US diplomat in Ukraine, William Taylor, told US ambassador to the EU Gordon Sondland: “I think it’s crazy to withhold security assistance for help with a political campaign.”

-In a potential blow to Trump, Sondland – previously considered a loyalist – is reportedly preparing to testify that Trump possibly did consider the Biden investigation and delivery of the aid to be a quid pro quo.
+In a potential blow to Mr Trump, Sondland – previously considered a loyalist – is reportedly preparing to testify that Mr Trump possibly did consider the Mr Biden investigation and delivery of the aid to be a quid pro quo.

 Incentive